 Pay for real estate agents varies as they are usually paid on commission.

 - Mortgage brokers who are permanent employees usually earn between $70,000 and $100,000 a year.

 - Mortgage brokers who are self-employed may earn more or less than this.

 Sources: Robert Walters, 'Australia and New Zealand Salary Survey' 2020, and careers.govt.nz research, 2020.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Mortgage brokers may do some or all of the following:

-- organise building reports and home valuations
+- organise building reports, home valuations and insurance.